-Are you facing arson charges?
-Get help from an expert arson defense attorney now
+Have you been accused of arson?
+Get help from an experienced arson defense attorney now.

 Given the dry conditions in Southern California and the potential for any type of fire to spread rapidly and do great damage, it is not surprising that arson crimes are investigated and prosecuted aggressively by the authorities.
 If you have been accused of any type of arson crime, it is imperative to consult an experienced arson defense attorney such as Chambers Law Firm immediately.
 We will work hard to protect your rights and interests and provide the strongest possible defense.

 The California Penal Code describes a variety of arson charges and penalties, depending on what the intent of the arsonist was, what type of property was burned, how much damage was done, and whether or not anyone was hurt or killed.
 The main types of California arson crimes include:

 Arson: Any willful or malicious burning of someone else’s property—from a trash can to an entire building or tract of land—can qualify as arson.
 This type of arson is always charged as a felony.

 Reckless Burning: Even an accidental blaze can result in the arson charge of reckless burning if you started the fire through a reckless disregard for safety.
 A common example would be throwing a cigarette into dry grass.

 Aggravated Arson: Enhanced penalties for aggravated arson can apply for repeat offenders as well as for arson crimes involving the burning of multiple structures, substantial injury to a first responder, or substantial injury to multiple victims.

 Arson Homicide: If someone is killed as a result of a fire you set, you could be charged with murder, specifically murder under California’s felony-murder rule, and a special circumstance murder could also be alleged, exposing you to life in prison without possibility of parole .

 Chambers Law Firm Knows How to Fight Arson Charges